steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 class.
 We simply want to mock it.
 The constructor injection is also test code polluting our business logic.

-What we have done is create a very small and very primitive dispatch table.
+What we have done is create a very small and primitive dispatch table.
 The table has one row: something that has a function with the signature of ```() -> DateTime``` or, as it is known in C#: ```Func<DateTime>```.
 We will need to make this primitive dispatch table for every single mock in every single class we wish to test.
 That's a lot of boilerplate!